XRobots/ReallyUsefulRobot/README.md

 ```
 <img src="https://raw.githubusercontent.com/PranshuTople/ReallyUsefulRobot/main/resources/pictures/gazebo_launch.png" width="800"/>

-Once you have successfully launched the simulation, you can also run the Teleop node to teleoprate you robot using keyboard.
+Once you have successfully launched the simulation, you can also run the Teleop node to teleoperate you robot using keyboard.
 To run the node, paste the following command in a new terminal and you can move your robot around using ' i ' ,' j ' , ' k ' , ' l ' , ' , '<br>
 * i = move forward
 * k = stop
 * j = rotate left